daniel-araujo/proctal/README.md

 If you modify a source file and run `make` again it should detect the change and compile again.

+You can also run the test suite.
+Beware that some test cases require higher privileges, which means that you will most likely have to run the following command as root in order for them to pass.

+	$ make check

 For more details on what else you can do with the autotools go read the manuals over at gnu.org [[1]]